JBroks/unicornattractor_issue_tracker/README.md

 - notification for users that the content that they added is being liked or upvoted.

-Additionally, to I am planning to upgrade my app to Django v3 and Stripe v3 when I have more time.
+Additionally, I am planning to upgrade my app to Django v3 and Stripe v3 when I have more time.

 <a name="technologies-used"/>

-## Technologies used
+## Technologies Used

 <a name="programming-languages"/>

-### Programming languages
+### Programming Languages

 - **HTML** - the project used HTML to define structure and layout of the web page;